Kong/docs.konghq.com/app/enterprise/0.33-x/admin-gui/configuration/networking.md

 `/_kong/admin`.
-This route is accessible on the proxy to which the Admin GUI connects to make API requests, and it is secured by the authentication plugin that you specified. *This route is intended for the Admin GUI application only* and should not be used in any scripts or external tools that connect to Kong.
+This route is accessible on the proxy to which the Admin GUI connects to make API requests, and it is secured by the authentication plugin that you specified. *This route is intended for the Admin GUI application only and is subject to change*.
+It should not be used in any scripts or external tools that connect to Kong.
 For these purposes, use the Admin API on its regular host and port, secured with RBAC.

 Next: [Property Reference &rsaquo;]({{page.book.next}})